dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Levinson recursion (redirect from Levinson-Durbin algorithm) The algorithm runs in Θ(n2) time, which is a strong improvement over Gauss–Jordan elimination, which runs in Θ(n3).
 The Levinson–Durbin algorithm was
 17 KB (2,670 words) - 14:21, 4 December 2018

-Pairwise Algorithm
-A Pairwise Algorithm is an algorithmic technique with its origins in Dynamic programming.
-Pairwise algorithms have several uses including comparing a protein
-3 KB (399 words) - 17:05, 23 March 2019

-Divide-and-conquer eigenvalue algorithm
-Divide-and-conquer eigenvalue algorithms are a class of eigenvalue algorithms for Hermitian or real symmetric matrices that have recently (circa 1990s)
-10 KB (1,875 words) - 14:58, 12 February 2019

-Join-based tree algorithms
-computer science, join-based tree algorithms are a class of algorithms for self-balancing binary search trees.
-The algorithmic framework is based on a single
-18 KB (2,524 words) - 15:51, 21 September 2018

 Margin-infused relaxed algorithm
 Margin-infused relaxed algorithm (MIRA) is a machine learning algorithm, an online algorithm for multiclass classification problems.
 It is designed to